geocortex/dev-center/CONTRIBUTING.md

 If you are a member of our organization and have push permissions to this repository, you can simply clone this repository, create a branch, and begin making changes.
 Otherwise you can follow this guide to forking a repository: https://help.github.com/en/github/getting-started-with-github/fork-a-repo.

-Once you've happy with your changes and have committed them to a branch, you can submit a pull request in this project where a maintainer can review and merge your changes.
+Once you're happy with your changes and have committed them to a branch, you can submit a pull request in this project where a maintainer can review and merge your changes.

 ## Project setup